-Why is big data as a service important?
+Why is a data platform as a service important?

-Organizations undergoing digital transformation need to understand big data.
-Until recently, the costs of setting up big data infrastructure have been prohibitive for mid-sized organizations, or those without strong technical expertise.
-Offerings by cloud and SaaS vendors are democratizing big data.
-You don’t need a team of big data experts to set up infrastructure—they’ll manage it for you, at affordable rates.
+Organizations undergoing digital transformation need to understand data.
+Until recently, the costs of setting up cloud data infrastructure have been prohibitive for mid-sized organizations, or those without strong technical expertise.
+Offerings by cloud and SaaS vendors are democratizing data.
+You don’t need a team of data experts to set up infrastructure—they’ll manage it for you, at affordable rates.

-These three models for big data infrastructure in the cloud mirror the three models of cloud computing:
+These three models for data infrastructure in the cloud mirror the three models of cloud computing:

-- Big Data Infrastructure as a Service (IaaS)—“bare bones” data services from a cloud provider
+- Data Infrastructure as a Service (IaaS)—“bare bones” data services from a cloud provider

-- Big Data Platform as a Service (PaaS)—cloud-based offerings like Amazon S3 and Redshift or EMR provide a complete big data stack, except for ETL and BI
+- Data Platform as a Service (PaaS)—cloud-based offerings like Amazon S3 and Redshift or EMR provide a complete data stack, except for ETL and BI

-- Big Data Software as a Service (SaaS)—an end-to-end big data stack in one tool
+- Data Software as a Service (SaaS)—an end-to-end data stack in one tool

 If you’re prepared to buy the engine and build the car around it, the IaaS model may be for you.
 One example is an AWS IaaS architecture combining S3 and EC2, from Amazon Web Services: